plixy165/Classlink--My-Apps/README.md

 # getuot
-Utopia Unblocker unblocks hundreds of millions of websites and bypasses web restrictions with ease.
+a Unblocker unblocks hundreds of millions of websites and bypasses web restrictions with ease.

 ## Special Features
-These features can be enabled/disabled in the Settings page in Utopia:
+These features can be enabled/disabled in the Settings page in a:
  - Hidden Mode
-   - Utopia revolutionized by being the first ever proxy site to have about:blank cloaking
+   - a revolutionized by being the first ever proxy site to have about:blank cloaking
-   - Hides everything you do with Utopia from your history and prevents extensions such as GoGuardian from seeing your screen
+   - Hides everything you do with a from your history and prevents extensions such as GoGuardian from seeing your screen
  - Anti-Closing
    - Prevents extensions such as GoGuardian from closing the tab you're on
  - Tab Cloak